mickley/EMU/Modules/ds3231/Readme.md

 | %%     | The `%` character                                                                               |

 #### Returns
 `seconds, minutes, hours, day, date, month, year` if format is `"raw"` or `nil`.
-Or a formatted string for POSIX formats
+Or a formatted string according to the format argument.

 #### Example
 ```Lua